gregives/gregives.co.uk/contents/projects/festimap.md

 ---
 title: Festimap
+titleShort: ''
 date: 2019-04-01
-image: /assets/images/dynamic/festimap/screenshots1.png
+image: "/assets/images/dynamic/festimap/screenshots1.png"
-description: >-
-  Progressive web app designed to share photos at festivals around the world, created for a university module on modern web development.
+description: Progressive web app designed to share photos at festivals around the world, created for a university module on modern web development.
 tags:
 - Node.js
 - Express
 - socket.io
 - MongoDB
 - Passport
 - Vue
 - Mapbox

 ---
 Festimap is a progressive web app designed to share photos from festivals around the world.
 Created as a university project with [Tom Croasdale](https://tomcroasdale.dev), Festimap was built with Express, Node.js, MongoDB and Vue.

 ![Screenshots of Festimap app](/assets/images/dynamic/festimap/screenshots1.png)